murphyki/BitsAndBobs/dev_setup/README.md

 - Wait until script finishes, it'll take a while, 2/3 minutes
 - Log out of the VM and log back in so that docker related changes to groups can take affect
 - All going well, take a snapshot of the VM
-- Go ahead and install other apps, e.g. Kubernetes, ansible, AWX, etc
+- Go ahead and install other apps, e.g. Docker, Kubernetes, ansible, AWX, etc

 ## Kubernetes Environment Setup
 - Change directory to the `BitsAndBobs` repo